Skip to content

 Responsible Disclosure

-We immediately compiled a detailed report of our findings, including a step-by-step breakdown of how we achieved command injection, the potential impact on the system, and our recommendations for a proper patch.
+We immediately compiled a detailed report of our findings, including a step-by-step breakdown of how we achieved command injection, the potential impact on the system, and recommendations for a proper patch.

 Conclusion: From Discovery to the BSides Cymru Stage

-Kudos to @0SPwn (James W.), @xorjosh (Josh Allman)
+Kudos to @0SPwn (James W.) and @xorjosh (Josh Allman).